 It’s not a secret that Byron Bay is my favourite place in Australia, but it’s not exactly the best place to get started on your trip down under.

-I’m also the first to admit that I’m not a huge fan of cities either – but I know heaps of you are and that if you’re planning a working holiday visa in Australia Melbourne and Sydney are probably top of your list for places to kick things off.
+I’m also the first to admit that I’m not a huge fan of cities either – but I know heaps of you are and that if you’re planning a working holiday visa in Australia Melbourne and Sydney are probably top of your list for places to kick things off and there are plenty of incredible travel jobs available in both spots.

 So I decided to rope him in to give you the low down on why he believes Melbourne is the best place to start your working holiday visa in Australia…